Sucker Punch (2011 film)

-Sucker Punch is a 2011 American psychological fantasy action film directed by Zack Snyder and co-written by Snyder and Steve Shibuya.
+Sucker Punch is a 2011 American fantasy action film directed by Zack Snyder and co-written by Snyder and Steve Shibuya.
 It is Snyder's first film based on an original concept.
 The film stars Emily Browning as "Babydoll", a young woman who is committed to a mental institution.
 As she collects items she needs to escape, she enters a series of fantasy worlds where she and her fellow inmates are strong, experienced warriors.
 Abbie Cornish, Jena Malone, Vanessa Hudgens, Jamie Chung, Carla Gugino, and Oscar Isaac also star.

 The film was released in both conventional and IMAX theatres in the United States on March 25, 2011.
-The film received generally negative reviews and was a box office bomb, grossing just $89 million against its $82 million production budget.
+The film received generally negative reviews and underperformed at the box office, grossing $89.8 million against its $75–$82 million production budget.

 Plot

-A young woman named Babydoll is committed to a hospital for the mentally insane.
-This was initiated by her stepfather, in an attempt to gain everything in the will left by recently deceased mother after discovering she had left it all to her daughters.
-Prior to this, the stepfather had murdered the girls' mother and sexually abused them both.
-He bribes asylum orderly Blue Jones to forge psychiatrist Vera Gorski's signature to have Babydoll lobotomized.
-Babydoll takes note of four items she would need to escape.
+Following the death of her mother, a young woman is framed for her sister's murder by their stepfather, who is infuriated after being excluded from the will, and is subsequently committed to a mental institute.
+Upon arrival, her stepfather bribes orderly Blue Jones to forge psychiatrist Vera Gorski's signature to have her lobotomized and she is given the nickname Babydoll.

-Babydoll slips into a fantasy world in which she has newly arrived at a brothel owned by Blue, who in this world is a mobster, where she and the other patients are sex slaves.
-Babydoll befriends four other patients: Amber, Blondie, Rocket, and Rocket's sister and "star of the show", Sweet Pea.
-Dr. Gorski is the girls' dance instructor.
-Blue informs Babydoll her virginity will be sold to a client known as the High Roller, who is actually the doctor scheduled to perform her lobotomy.
-Gorski has Babydoll perform an erotic dance, during which Babydoll fantasizes she is in feudal Japan, meeting the Wise Man.
-The Wise Man presents Babydoll with weapons and tells her that she needs four items to escape: a map, fire, a knife and a key; other than the named items, there is also a fifth unrevealed item that only she can find, which would require "a deep sacrifice" and bring a "perfect victory".
-She fights three samurai giants, then finds herself back in the brothel having impressed Blue and other onlookers.
+Babydoll slips into a fantasy world in which the asylum is a brothel owned by mobster Blue and she and the other patients are sex slaves.
+She befriends fellow patients Amber, Blondie, Rocket, and Rocket's sister, Sweet Pea, and imagines Dr. Gorski as their dance instructor.
+Blue intends to sell Babydoll's virginity to the High Roller; in reality, the doctor scheduled to perform her lobotomy.
+Babydoll performs an erotic dance during which she fantasizes she is in feudal Japan, meeting the Wise Man.
+He tells her that she needs four items to escape: a map, fire, a knife and a key.
+There is a fifth unrevealed item that only she can find which requires "a deep sacrifice" and will bring a "perfect victory".
+She fights three samurai giants, then finds herself back in the brothel.